mjfrigaard/martinfrigaard-io-site/content/about.md

 title: About
 ---

 Hi!
 I'm Martin Frigaard, Data Scientist and Co-Founder of Paradigm Datagroup.
 I provide workshops, write tutorials, and build applications for anyone who works with data.
-I grew up in Sandy, OR but I currently live in Oakland, CA.
+I grew up in Sandy, Oregon, but I currently live in Oakland, California.

 ## How I got started